stevenawi/reddit-clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project has been deployed in vercel, please check the following link https://reddit-clone-woad.vercel.app/
+This project has been deployed in vercel, please check this link https://reddit-clone-woad.vercel.app/

 ## 1. How to install dependencies